-On behalf of this community, we always look for collaborations in a broad coalition.
-For example, we actively work with the government on a regional and national level, with schools in order to accelerate educational innovation, with international trde associations to grow on a European scale and finally, we work together with operators to ensure that the digital sector can continue to grow continuously and sustainably through a well designed power network.
-Below we listed an overview of these collaborations.
+From that community we always look for collaborations in the broadest possible coalition.
+For example, we actively cooperate with the government at municipal, provincial and national level to further shape policy, with schools to bring education and business closer together and thus stimulate educational innovation, with international sector organizations to grow at European level.
+Finally, we work together with DSO operators to ensure that the digital sector can continue to grow continuously and sustainably through the power network.
+Below is an overview of these collaborations.

 The internet is indispensable in our daily lives, digitization is everywhere and the digital economy has become the economy of the Netherlands.
 This lightning-fast transition also means changes in regulations.
 It is therefore important that the government allocates time and space for new digital developments.
 An adequate digital infrastructure is an important factor for companies in choosing to establish in the Netherlands and serves as a precondition for the international competitive position of the Netherlands.
 In addition, technologies such as 5G, Edge Computing, Artificial Intelligence (AI) and Internet-of-Things (IoT) applications require a robust infrastructure for the digital society.
 An essential sector, therefore, where we must continue to stimulate growth and development and for which future-proof legislation is needed.